Browse Designs

 (4) Ulrich von Zatzikhofen's 'Lanzelet', in which an un-named fairy, having the beauty, the learning and the healing powers of Geoffrey's Morgan, presides over an island kingdom and is the mother of Mabuz' / Mabon.

-Most Celtic scholars agree that Morgan / Modron is the old Gallo-Roman goddess Matrona and the Irish goddess 'Morrigan'.
+Most Celtic scholars agree that Morgan / Modron is derived from the old Gallo-Roman goddess Matrona and the Irish goddess 'Morrigan'.
 The form 'Argante' for Morgan results from the omission of the initial letter; a not uncommon scribal error in the transmission of manuscripts

-Morgan le Fay wed ( King) Urien, and gave birth to a son, Ivaine (,Owain, Owein, Ewayne ); who thus enjoyed the high status of being Arthur's sister's son.
-As Modron, she is the mother of Mapon / Mabuz.
-Morgan is also named as wife of Lot and the mother of Mordred
+Arthur had three sisters, Elaine who married King Nentres of Garlot, Morgause who married King Lot of Lothian and Orkney - mother of Gawain and Mordred, and Morgan le Fay who wed ( King) Urien, and gave birth to a son, Ivaine (,Owain, Owein, Ewayne ); who thus enjoyed the high status of being Arthur's sister's son.

-Morgan le Fay = Morgause = Modron = Matrona = Argante = Morrigan = Ann
+Morgan le Fay = Morgause? = Modron = Matrona = Argante = Morrigan = Ann

 When Arthur, Urien and Accollon hunt a white unicorn, they find and board a mysterious ship. ( symbols of passage to the Otherworld).
 Under the spell cast by Morgan, Arthur fights with Accollon, neither recognising the other.
 Morgan has armed Accollon with Excalibur, Arthur has the forgery.
 Arthur sees thru the trickery and kills Accollon.
-Arthur realises Morgans part in events.
+Arthur then realises Morgans part in events.

 'Then she rode into a valley where many great stones were,